Marcin214/Embedded-systems-course/README.md

-# ARM7TDMI_LPC2129
+# Embedded-systems-course

-My solutions to university classes covering: peripherals handling, FreeRTOS, communication interfaces
+Solutions for university classes covering basics of microcontrollers and peripherals, computer buses and RTOS working with ARM and Xmega microcontrollers.